JMU-Wearable-Computing/haptic-glove/README.md

 - Initial board redesign
 ##### V2.1 (TODO)
 - Changed part J1 to be an accurate JST-PH connector
-- (TODO) Shifted Arduino placement to allow for more clearance between the Arduino and the motor headers
+- Shifted Arduino placement down 1 mm to allow for more clearance between the Arduino and the motor header pins
 - (TODO) Implemented graphic to denote onboard IMU directions
 - (TODO) Added a spot to write the board's device ID
 - (TODO) Shifted some silkscreen placements so that text is not cut off by pads